cargo-deny

 The allow-org

-object allows you to specify 1 or more organizations or users in several VCS providers to more easily configure git sources for your projects.
+object allows you to specify multiple organizations or users in several VCS providers to more easily configure git sources for your projects.

 The github